Perfume (Pale Waves song)

 "Perfume" is a song by the English band Pale Waves, released on 12 June 2024 as the lead single from their album Smitten (2024).
 The song was written by Pale Waves's frontwoman Heather Baron-Gracie and producer Simon Oscroft.
 A music video for the song, directed by Georgie Cowan-Turner was also released.
 The single later peaked at number 13 on Billboard Japans "Hot Overseas" single chart.

 Music and lyrics

 "Perfume" explores the excitement of new love and the "complexity that comes with the beginning of a relationship".
 Baron-Gracie initially worried the lyrics for "Perfume" were too simple, but she later embraced their catchiness, likening them to the lyrics of the Spice Girls.

 Prominently featuring "jangly, rhythmic guitar" and vocals "reminiscent of The Cranberries", "Perfume" sees "the band's gothic impulses coming to the fore".
 Several publications such as Atwood Magazine, NME, and Under the Radar have further argued that the track evokes the retro-pop sound of the band's early releases.

 Music video

-A video for "Perfume" was directed by Georgie Cowan-Turner and released on 12 June 2024.
+A video for "Perfume", directed by Georgie Cowan-Turner, was released on 12 June 2024.